-Debt consolidation can help you save money, pay your debt off quicker and simplify your financial life.
+Debt consolidation can help you pay off several debts at once and save money on interest.
 However, like most financial decisions, it’s important to take it one step at a time.

 Here’s a guide to help make it happen: